 On December 27, 2018, Jennifer Nixon and I began our journey from Canada to Peru to film and photograph the dance known as the Huaconada.
 After a short stay in Lima, we gathered with our other crew members, Carla Diaz Silva and Daniel Gomez and headed up the Carretera Central into the Andes.
 After a full day of driving, peaking at Ticlio, 4,8181 m up in the altiplano, we traversed through Oroya and down into the fertile Mantaro Valley.
 There in Mito, many of the town’s inhabitants were making their final preparations for this Peruvian dance that has been globally recognized by UNESCO for its Intangible Cultural Heritage (ICH).
 We filmed over three days to show the masks and costumes, the ritual and some of the personalities involved with the performance.

-Some of that story has already been told in a trailer released as an entry into the 2019 My RØDE Reel Competition.
-More will follow in a book, scheduled for publication in 2020.
-Today, however, exactly one year since the project began, the full version (66 minutes) of the documentary film The Mask and More has been released.
+Some of that story was told in a trailer released as an entry into the 2019 My RØDE Reel Competition.
+The book, Behind the Mask was published in 2020 and the full version (66 minutes) of the documentary film The Mask and More was released at the end of 2019.

 The film in brief